-Physician Assistant Shadowing Experiences are not required.
+Physician Assistant Shadowing Experiences are not required for applicants who are Louisiana residents, but highly recommended.
 This experience not only gives the applicant an insight into the profession on an intimate level, but also affords the applicant an opportunity to see if she or he is a 'good-fit' for the profession.